RBFLabs/agoric-react-components/README.md

 - `yarn clean` - Clean up all `node_modules` and `dist` folders (runs each package's clean script)

 ## Components List

 The library contains of the following components:

 - `AgoricWalletProvider`
 - `AgoricNotifications`
 - `AgoricWalletConnectButton`

 ## Components Usage

-Use Agoric wallet provider in your app like this:
+Use Agoric wallet provider in your app like this (`main.jsx` file):

 ```tsx:demo/app-js/src/main.jsx
 import React from 'react';